|Home » Products » Around Iceland Self Drive|

-Several charming fishing villages and lighthouses dot the peninsula, and the area has a reputation for tasty seafood fresh from the ocean.
-Reykjanes is home to the renowned Blue Lagoon, and you might enjoy the chance to relax in the soothing azure waters.
+Reykjanes is also home to the renowned Blue Lagoon, and you might enjoy the chance to relax in the soothing azure waters.
 Important: admission to the Blue Lagoon needs to be booked in advance.
-We can help you with the booking.
+We can help you with that!

 Drive through the scenic area of Hvalfjordur fjord to Borgarfjordur, a region known for its Viking-age history and beautiful glacier-carved landscapes.
-Borgarfjordur is a popular local getaway for Icelanders from the Reykjavik area.
+Borgarfjordur is a popular local getaway for Icelanders.
 It has been gaining popularity among international visitors for its special focus on home-made local foods and handicrafts.
-Visitors also enjoy outdoor activities such as caving, hiking and SuperJeep/snowmobile tours on Langjokull glacier.

 Travel Suggestion: The areas youâ€™ll explore today are full of geothermal activity, and that means hot spring relaxation!
 We recommend taking a break during the day to relax in a hot spring pool.
 In the Golden Circle area, we recommend the Fontana Steam Baths in Laugarvatn or the Secret Lagoon in Fludir.